digitaltxtlab/CLEAR/internal/documentation.md

 ---
 3/30/2017
 Add provider documentation markdown files containing basic information on each data provider in the parent folders for ADL, BSL, GV and LB.

+---
+4/2/2017 - Zehui

+Add preprocessing module, tokenizer and re_nalpha is within it